josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 - Create a new Azure Databricks Linked Service in ADF by adding a new Notebook activity to the design surface, named BatchScore.
 Choose existing for the job cluster, selecting the same region as your Azure Databricks workspace.

-  - Generate an Azure Databricks user token and use that as your access token for the linked Azure Databricks service
+  - Generate an Azure Databricks user token and use that as your access token for the linked Azure Databricks service.

-  - Input your cluster Id, which is found within the Tags tab of your cluster within the Azure Databricks UI
+  - Input your cluster Id, which is found within the Tags tab of your cluster within the Azure Databricks UI.

-  - Set the Notebook path to **/adf/BatchScore**
+  - Set the Notebook path to **/adf/BatchScore**.

-- Publish your pipeline
+- Publish your pipeline.

 _Exit criteria_:

-- You have an Azure Databricks Notebook Activity attached to your Copy Activity, and your pipeline has been published
+- You have an Azure Databricks Notebook Activity attached to your Copy Activity, and your pipeline has been published.

   ![Attach the copy activity to the notebook and then publish](media/adf-ml-connect-copy-to-notebook.png 'Attach the copy activity to the notebook')